MeanderingProgrammer/render-markdown.nvim/README.md

     inline_query = [[
         (code_span) @code
     ]],
+    -- The level of logs to write to file: vim.fn.stdpath('state') .. '/render-markdown.log'
+    -- Only intended to be used for plugin development / debugging log_level = 'error',
     -- Filetypes this plugin will run on file_types = { 'markdown' },
     -- Vim modes that will show a rendered view of the markdown file